konz261/kmcp/README.md

 }
 ```

 Clients can now send a `tools/call` request with a JSON object describing the above schema.
-Invocation and type-safe deserialization will be handled by KMCP.
+Invocation and type-safe deserialization will be handled by mcp4k.

 <br>